 Because these muffins don’t have any preservatives and are made from real food ingredients, you’ll need to store them in the fridge for safe keeping.
-If you don’t think you’ll be able to eat all of the muffins within 2-3 days, you can freeze them!
+If you do not think you’ll be able to eat all of the muffins within 2-3 days, you can freeze them!
+To freeze your muffins:

-let the muffins come to a complete cool on a wire baking rack
+let them come to a complete cool on a wire baking rack

 once cool, place them in a freezer safe storage bag or container and label